newville/wxmplot/doc/interactive.rst

-The immediacy of the rendering and the ability to customize the plots makes these plotting functions ideally suited for exploratory displays of data.
+The immediacy of the rendering and the ability to customize the plots makes these plotting functions well-suited for exploratory displays of data.

 Using the :mod:`interactive` functions from a script
 ===========================================================

-When using the :mod:`interactive` functions from running a script in a non-interactive way, the display will still appear and does not disappear when the script is complete.
-Instead, the plots will remain displayed and fully operational until all windows have been closed or until the running script is explicitly closed with Crtl-C.  That means that you can add `wi.plot()` and `wi.imshow()` to your short- or long-running scripts and the plots will be displayed until you no longer want to use them.
+When using the :mod:`interactive` functions by running a script in a non-interactive way, the display will still appear.
+It does not block further execution of the script and the display does not disappear when the script is complete.
+Instead, the plots and images will remain displayed and fully operational until all windows have been closed or until the running script is explicitly closed with Crtl-C.  That means that you can add `wi.plot()` and `wi.imshow()` to your short- or long-running scripts and the plots will be displayed until you no longer want to use them.

 2D Plotting with :func:`plot` and related functions
 ==========================================================================

 .. autofunction:: plot